 A Short History of Ancient Perfumes

-I wanted to mimic as closely as possible the way perfumes would have been made in the ancient world, so I had to find out how that worked.
 Written sources describing ancient perfuming making are vague at best, though some writers such as Theophrastus (Greek, c.
 270–285 B.C.) in his book On Odors and Pliny the Elder (Roman, A.D.
 23–79) in his Natural History include lists of ingredients for perfumes, as well as some discussion of techniques and tools.

 Archeology provides richer information, showing that in ancient Egypt, Palestine, and the Roman Empire, temples almost always had perfume factories nearby producing the great quantities of fragrances they needed.
 A 2003 archeological find at Pyrgos on Cyprus, the island where Aphrodite first stepped foot on land after her birth at sea, discovered a perfume-making workshop from circa 1850 B.C., the oldest one in the world.
 (The leader of this archeological dig is giving a lecture in June here at the Villa.)

 My first discovery was that in the ancient world oils were used as the carrier medium for perfumes.
 In modern perfume making, an alcohol is usually the carrier medium, with essential oils added for fragrance combined with fixatives, coloring agents and preservatives.
 Alcohols evaporate much more quickly than oils do, thus dispersing scent into the air more rapidly.
-An ancient perfume would therefore be more subtle, and you’d have to be closer to the skin of the wearer to feel its heady power.
+An ancient perfume would, therefore, be more subtle, and you’d have to be closer to the skin of the wearer to feel its heady power.

-In the age of Greece and Rome, the abundance of olive oil made it the most popular oil for the perfume industry, though other oils such as almond were popular as well.
+In Greece and Rome, the abundance of olive oil made it the most popular oil for the perfume industry, though other oils such as almond were popular as well.
 Cheaper oil was better (and still is) because it has less of its own scent to compete with the fragrant materials.